connellmcg/connellmcg.github.io/_posts/2020-09-28-DevOpsJourneyPt1.md

 ## What is the aim of this:

-I wanted to learn a little about DevOps & the technologies and terms around it such as CI/CD, Docker, Kubernetes and so on.
+I wanted to learn a little about DevOps & the technologies and terms around it such as CI/CD (Continuous Integration/Deployment), Docker, Kubernetes and so on.
 It's hard to ignore these terms when you are upskilling in the world of cyber security, so I thought I'd spend time figuring these all out and implementing them.

 This quick fly-by / walkthrough mainly focuses on Docker and getting a simple React 'Hello World' app into a container and onto Github.